nsilva/dockerized-todo/README.md

 - Scheduler/Command: A command is in charge of fetching the users with pending taks for more than 24 hours, along with the number of pendings tasks.
 The command is scheduled to execute every 5 minutes for testing purposes.
 - Relationships: Give that tasks and subtasks have the same properties, the `Todo` model was set to have a relationship with itself, so that if the `parent_id` is null, it is a parent task, otherwise it is a subtask.
 - Enums: To handle the different possible statuses for a task, the newly introduced PHP `enum` structure has been used to have more flexibility if a new status is introduced.

-Additionally, basic test coverage was created to test the API request responses.
+- Testing: Basic test coverage was created to test the API request responses.
+To run the existing tests, you need to:
+1. Access the backend container, running `./access-backend.sh` from the project's root
+2. Once in the backend container, install the dev dependencies running `composer install --dev`
+3. Then the test running `php artisan test` from within the backend container

 ## Frontend (Vue)
 The frontend application handles the user login, account creation and to-dos creation/update.
 The implementation uses some basics concepts of the framework: